WATER-SEWER DISTRICT (WSD)

 - When water is needed by the system, booster pumps draw the water out of the storage tank and into the distribution mains.

 It is rare for the system to go down.
 The system is maintenance occasionally and that will be announced ahead of time.
 Any other instances when the system goes down will more than likely be related to one of three things: power outage, low water reservoir or system failure.
 If you find you do not have any water please be patient.
 If you want to investigate you can easily take a walk to the pump house.
 There is a red low storage tank level alarm light and buzzer mounted on the roof of the pump house.
 It is not easy to see or hear, but should you ever notice it is on, please contact our system operator immediately.
 His phone number is on a sign mounted on the utility enclosure fence.

 Overall, our water system is very good.
 We’ve had no significant water quality issues and few mechanical issues.
 We are in the process of having a second well drilled to further enhance system reliability.
 Having the second well will provide a redundant water source in the event of a pump failure in one of the wells.
 With only a single well, the subdivision would be out of water once the storage tank runs out.
 Well pump replacements can take several days, and if it is a “rush job” the cost goes up.
-There are many steps ahead before the new well can be put into use, but we hope to have it on line in 2021.
+There are many steps ahead before the new well can be put into use, but we hope to have it fully online in 2024.

 Other improvements the District has on the planning radar include;